tolenius/J-GAIN/README.md

 # J-GAIN: Aerosol particle formation rate look-up table generator and interpolator

 J-GAIN is a tool for incorporating aerosol formation rate predictions from molecular modeling to large-scale atmospheric models using look-up tables.
 J-GAIN consists of two parts: a table generator and a table interpolator.
+By default, the table generator performs automatic molecular cluster dynamics modeling with quantum chemical input data, as this the standard method for formation rate predictions, although also other data sources are possible.

 * J-GAIN can be applied for any chemical system with arbitrary number of species, and with user-defined selection of ambient parameters that determine the formation rate.
+* The table generator and interpolator are two separate parts that can be used independently:
+    * The table generator saves multidimensional formation rate data together with table information.
-* The table generator takes as input quantum chemical molecular cluster thermodynamics data, and applies the cluster population model ACDC to solve the new-particle formation rate for given ambient conditions.
+        * The generator takes as input quantum chemical molecular cluster thermodynamics data, and applies the ACDC cluster dynamics solver to determine the new-particle formation rate for given ambient conditions.
         * Parameter ranges and table resolution are defined by the user.
+        * Also other modeling approaches or data sources can be used by saving the data in the given table format.
     * The table interpolator uses the given look-up tables and multivariate interpolation to determine the formation rate at wanted conditions.
         * The interpolator is easily coupled to a host model, and can be applied for several alternate or additive tables for particle formation for different chemical systems.
+        * Tables can be trivially added or removed, as long as the table format is correct.

-This repository contains 4 main folders:
+This repository contains 5 main folders:

+1. acdc\
-1. acdc: &emsp; &emsp; &emsp; Molecular model set-up for generating new tables from given input data
+    Molecular model set-up for generating new tables from given input data by molecular cluster dynamics modeling
+2. generator\
-2. generator: &ensp; &ensp; Generation of tables based on the model set-up in 'acdc'
+    Generation of tables based on the model set-up in 'acdc', and instructions for data sources other than cluster modeling
+3. interpolator\
-3. interpolator: &ensp; Interpolation routines
+    Interpolation routines
+4. examples\
-4. examples: &emsp; &nbsp; Examples for table generation settings, and for calling the interpolator for arbitrary tables
+    Examples for table generation settings, and for calling the interpolator for arbitrary tables
+5. GMD_example\
+    Input and step-by-step instructions for reproducing a test case for H<sub>2</sub>SO<sub>4</sub>-NH<sub>3</sub> chemistry data presented by Yazgi and Olenius, 2023, doi:10.5194/egusphere-2022-1464

+## Usage

-Instructions for each step can be found in the respective folders.
+Information on each part can be found in the respective folders.
+The molecular cluster thermodynamics input can be requested from quantum chemistry data providers, if it is not directly available in publications.

+Briefly, the whole procedure from table generation to retrieval of interpolated values is conducted as follows:

+* Table generation by the default approach (otherwise follow the instructions for other data sources in the 'generator' folder):
+    1. In the 'acdc' folder, set the molecular cluster input as instructed, and execute the script that builds the cluster model set-up
+    2. In the 'generator' folder, set the ranges of ambient conditions and execute the scripts that run the table generator
+* Interpolation:
+    1. In the 'interpolator' folder, execute the script that builds the interpolator
+    2. In the 'examples' folder, use the example scripts, e.g. interp_dual/dual_table.f90, for implementing the interpolator
+    3. In the script, set the table path(s) and the input for the ambient conditions, and execute the program

+The example case in folder 'GMD_example' provides a detailed guide for the usage.

 ## Prerequisites

 In order to use J-GAIN, the following software must be installed:

 * Fortran
-* Perl (only for the table generator)
+* Perl (only for table generation by molecular cluster modeling)

 The current versions have been tested with gfortran of gcc (GCC) 6.4.0. and openmpi (for parallel compilation of the table generator).